Statistical analysis of geoinformation data for increasing railway safety: Data analysis

-It is derived from the observation that in pick hours, i.e. 6 a.m. - 9 a.m. and 3 p.m. - 5 p.m., $40 \%$ of trains are served.
+It is derived from the observation that in peak hours, i.e. 6 a.m. - 9 a.m. and 3 p.m. - 5 p.m., $40 \%$ of trains are served.
 Further, it is assumed that in night hours, 12 a.m. - 3 p.m., only $5 \%$ of trains are served.
-The rest of the trains are served during pick off hours.
-Finally, one can use the formula provided in Eq.~\eqref{eq:probs} to compute the probability of the accident of the particular train in the particular day given $\tau$, $t$, $\Delta t$, $l$, $x$, $\Delta x$.
+The rest of the trains are served during off-peak hours.
+Finally, one can use the formula provided in Eq.~\eqref{eq:probs} to compute the probability of the accident of the particular train on a particular day given $\tau$, $t$, $\Delta t$, $l$, $x$, $\Delta x$.